 Habit: Evolvulus squamosus grows as a perennial shrub that is covered with sparse pubescence.
 The sessile, lanceolate, leaves are arranged alternately and to 3 mm in length with an acute leaf apex.
+The stems are photosynthetic.

-The sessile, actinomorphic flowers are solitary.
+The sessile, complete, perfect, actinomorphic flowers are solitary.
 The calyx has 5 unfused oblong sepals.
-The corolla has 5 fused, salverform, petals that are white to 0.5 cm in length.
+The corolla has 5 fused, salverform, petals that are white and to 0.5 cm in length.
 There are 5 unfused stamens.
 The ovary is superior with 2 locules and numerous seeds.
 The fruit is a capsule at maturity.